Phatnoir/sekiro-interactive-map/readme.md

 ## Overview

-A simple browser-based tool that overlays checkboxes on Sekiro's world map.
-Track items, bosses, and upgrades as you progress through the game.
+Browser-based tool that overlays checkboxes on Sekiro's world map.
+Track items, bosses, and upgrades as you play.

 ## Features

-- Responsive layout for different screen sizes
-- Checkboxes mapped directly to key in-game locations
+- Progress tracking with percentage and count display
+- Clear All button with confirmation dialog
+- Export/Import functionality to backup progress or use on different devices
-- Automatically saves progress between sessions using localStorage
+- Automatically saves between sessions using localStorage
+- Responsive design for all screen sizes

 ## Usage

-1. Download both files (`sekiro_map_checklist_responsive.html` and `Sekiro locations.png`) into the same folder.
+1. Download both files (`sekiro_map_checklist.html` and `Sekiro locations.png`) to the same folder
-2. Open the HTML file in your browser.
+2. Open the HTML file in your browser
-3. Click checkboxes to mark your progress.
+3. Click checkboxes on the map to mark your progress
-4. Progress is saved automatically and will persist between visits.
+4. Use the controls at the bottom to manage your progress

 ## Requirements

-- A modern browser with JavaScript enabled
+- Modern browser with JavaScript enabled
-- Both files must remain in the same directory
+- Both files must be in the same directory

-## Notes

-- Your progress is stored locally in the browser (`localStorage`)
-- Clearing site data or switching browsers will reset your checklist